ArctiqTeam/copilot-bootcamp/Labs/Lab 2.2 - Navigating the Code Clouds/README.md

 ## Objectives

 - To master GitHub Copilot's advanced features for solving complex coding exercises and optimizing code.
-    - Step 1 - The Complete Wright Brothers Fleet
+    - Step 1 - The Complete Wright Brothers Fleet - More than one thing at a time
     - Step 2 - Flight Logbook - Logging Your Coding Journey
     - Step 3 - Flying in Formation - Code Refactoring
     - Step 4 - Parsing Flight Show - Prompt Engineering

-### Step 1: - The Complete Wright Brothers Fleet
+### Step 1: - The Complete Wright Brothers Fleet - More than one thing at a time

 - Open the `Plane.ts` file located in the `Models` folder.